ccctechcenter/colleague-dmi-client/README.md

 1. `authorizationExpirationSeconds` - Authorization expiration.
 Defaults to 4 hours.
 When authorization expires, the DMI Service will request new credentials via a login request.
-2. `maxDmiTransactionRetry` - Maximum retry sending / receiving a DMI Transaction.
-Default is 3.
+2. `maxDmiTransactionRetry` - Maximum attempts to sending / receiving a DMI Transaction.
+Default is 2.

 __EntityMetadataService__